 Often scrapbooks can include photographs, drawings, pages cut from magazines, our own writing, recipe cards and more!

-Anything that makes you feel good or you aspire to, is a good place to start.
+Anything that makes us feel good or aspire to, is a good place to start.

 How Scrapbooking helps our mental health